Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

 You will need the release version of Intellij IDEA Ultimate 2016.1 or later to develop the plugin.
-*There are reports that you can develop with IDEA Community Edition, though extended functionality such as diagrams and hierarchy panels will not be available and you wont be able to test their Haxe equivalents.*
+*There are reports that you can develop with IDEA Community Edition, though extended functionality such as diagrams and hierarchy panels will not be available and you wont be able to test their Logtalk equivalents.*

 ### Plugins
 Install the following plugins [from Intellij IDEA plugin manager](https://www.jetbrains.com/idea/plugins/).